valhuber/Logic-Bank/README.md

 1. OrderDetails are referenced by the Orders' `AmountTotal` sum rule, so `AmountTotal` is adjusted

+    * Multi-table logic is scalable - this is executed as a 1-row update, not an expensive `select sum`

 1. The `AmountTotal` is referenced by the Customers' `Balance`, so it is adjusted